A list of green card interview questions we were asked. Plus our story of what a green card interview is like.

 I was an introvert, facing personal questions, with right and wrong answers.
-The right answers, keep the love of my life by my side.
+The right answer, keep the love of my life by my side.
 The wrong answers, well we just didn’t know.
 This was the single most important thing, I have ever done in my life and I started, by messing up.

 Back in 2013 my husband and I were sitting in an immigration office in New York City waiting for a Green Card interview.
 We were fully prepared but both shaking in our boots.